Curriculum

 Concentrations

-The Child Development Bachelor of Science degree (CDBS) includes several concentrations.
+The Child Development Bachelor of Science degree (CDBS) includes several concentrations, of which students must choose one.
 The concentrations were developed to provide students the opportunity to choose courses that pertain to their individual career goals.
-Concentrations consist of three - four upper division courses (12 – 14 units).
 Concentrations have numerous advantages:

 • CDBS students will find the program more applicable to their personal interests, exposing them to new pathways for working with children and families.